shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You gain the following Bond Affinity option:

--   Permanent: Increase your Tether Range and/or Spell Duration up to infinity for this spell cast, if it has an area of effect.
+-   Permanent: 3 Spell Points.
+Increase your Tether Range and/or Spell Duration up to infinity for this spell cast, if it has an area of effect.

 Permanent spells cost double the spell points to cast, and take twice as long to cast.
 If the cast time is less than 1 minute, the cast time is increased to 1 minute.
 Permanent spells don’t require concentration.
 If a Permanent spell is centered on yourself or another creature, it is instead centered on a point in space.